mjuenema/ansible-filter-iosconf/README.md

     gather_subset:
       - config, hardware, interfaces   # or simply 'all'
 ```

+## Installation

+Simply put this file into a folder named 'filter_plugins/'

+## Examples

 The examples below work on the following IOS configuration fragment.
 ```